gardener/gardener/docs/proposals/28-autonomous-shoot-clusters.md

 ### Network Connectivity to Garden Cluster

 Another aspect that was only barely touched in this GEP is the reliability of the network connectivity between the autonomous shoot cluster and Gardener.
-In the section [`gardenadm connect`](#gardenadm-connect), it was mentioned that the cluster should function also when air-gapped/when it has limited or no network connectivity.
+In the [`gardenadm connect` section](#gardenadm-connect), it was mentioned that the cluster should function also when air-gapped/when it has limited or no network connectivity.
 However, we are deliberately vague what "limited network connectivity" means.
 Detailing this aspect out can be considered future work.
 As mentioned in the corresponding section, the [version skew](../deployment/version_skew_policy.md) plays an important role in this context, determining the maximum time the autonomous shoot cluster can be disconnected from Gardener.